 the Word Impeachment

-The 2017 News Story: Donald Trump's unfitness for presidential office, his mental unbalance, his world-endangering lack of any leadership ability whatsoever, and Trump's recent invitation to seditious cessation of the American government.
+The 2017 News Story: Donald Trump's unfitness for presidential office, his mental unclarity, his world-endangering lack of any leadership ability whatsoever, his not reading anything and Trump's recent invitations to seditious cessation of the American government.
 Donald Trump is, as British psychiatrists stamp on a patient's record after initial interviews, "A Suitable Case for Treatment."
 Hell, there's enough madness in that blurry noggin to sustain a month-long convention of psychiatrists.